CityOfPhiladelphia/contracts/commodities/index.md

 Review a list of frequently asked questions about Procurement Contracts [here](faq/).

-The charts and table below summarize professional services contract data for FY 2015, Q1.
+The charts and table below summarize procurement contract data for FY 2015, Q2.
 You can also download the entire data set in CSV format.

 <div>
   <button class="btn link">